mmontalbo/grim_rust/grim_viewer/src/scene/README.md

   navigation helpers so `viewer::state` can surface Manny's path without knowing about raw samples.
-- `LuaGeometrySnapshot`: Lightweight bridge for Lua-side entity poses, used to keep Manny, tube, and desk anchors aligned when timeline data lags behind.
+- `LuaGeometrySnapshot`: Lightweight bridge for Lua-side entity poses, used to sanity-check the capture pipeline when supplied by the CLI.

 ## Data Flow
 1. `main.rs` requests `load_scene_from_timeline` when the user passes
    `--timeline` (and optional movement, hotspot, or geometry arguments).
 2. The loader resolves the referenced assets from the manifest, hydrates a `ViewerScene`, and trims entities to the Manny office focus so noisy props do not clutter the HUD.
-Geometry overrides apply here, ensuring Manny, the desk, and the pneumatic tube line up with the decoded plate.
+It fails fast if any required transform data is missing, and uses optional geometry snapshots purely as a consistency check.
 3. `ViewerState` receives the `ViewerScene` and immediately exposes its bounds to the minimap, its camera parameters to the marker projection code, and its movement/hotspot data to the scrubber overlays.
 Marker batches in